 Labelling tools help filters by creating lists of sites.
 “Black” lists use the names of sites with offensive content to block access to them.
 “White” lists block everything except inoffensive sites.
 Content-based filters block access to sites based on key offensive words or on some photographic content that might be unsuitable for children.
 The different types of filter can be used in combination, depending on what is required.

 Filter programs can operate on a home computer or via an ISP.
 Your ISP is obliged to provide information about filtering software and the filters they offer.
 ISPs must provide a filter approved in the internet Industry Association Codes of Practice.
 The NetAlert, Communications Association and Internet Content Rating Association sites give more background information (see “More information”).

 Safe zones are networks suitable for young children and separated from the rest of the internet.
 They are available via subscription or through some ISPs.
 Specific children’s zones may also be hosted on commercial sites or supported by advertising.

 It is important to remember that no tool is completely infallible.
 Consumer advice websites can help parents and guardians to choose the best strategy (see “More information”).

 Chat rooms are places where real-time conversations take place in a text mode.
 They are usually public, although private chat rooms are offered on some sites.
 Most people, including children, use pseudonyms in chat rooms so that a person’s real identity is not apparent.
 This means that sometimes a child may believe they are chatting to another 12-year-old, when it may in fact be a much older person.
 There have been instances where adults have attempted to exploit children by contacting them in chat rooms.

 The current regulatory approach emphasises education and guided information for children.
-It is important that children know what personal details they can give out when they are online, for their general safety and for the security of the household as a whole.
+It is important that children know what personal details they can give out when they are online, for their safety and for the security of the household as a whole.
 For useful websites, see “More information”.